I'm trying to like Beethoven's Great Fugue.

 - People say they hated it at first, but over time, grew to love it.
 One must be trained to like it.

 - It is really and truly excellent.
+This would explain features 2 and 5.

 - It is a runaway peacock's-tail phenomenon: Someone made something that stood out in some way, and it got attention; and people learned to like things like that, and so others made things that stood out more in the same way, until we ended up with Alban Berg.
+This would explain features 2 and 3.

 (Don't assume that the same theory is true for each of my examples.
-I think that the wine hierarchy and Alban Berg are nonsense, Jackson Pollack is an interesting one-trick pony, Citizen Kane was revolutionary and is important for cinematographers to study but is boring compared to contemporary movies, and Burning Man is great but would be even greater with showers.)
+I think that the wine hierarchy and Alban Berg are nonsense, Jackson Pollack is an interesting one-trick pony, Citizen Kane was revolutionary and is important for cinematographers to study but is boring compared to contemporary movies, and Burning Man is great but would be even better with showers.)

 I could keep listening to the Great Fugue, and see if I, too, come to love it in time.
 But what would that prove?
 Of course I would come to love it in time, if I listen to it over and over, earnestly trying to like it, convinced that by liking the Great Fugue I, too, would attain the heights of musical sophistication.